Written by Andrea Clares, ANutr & Talia Cecchele, RD

 What is Binge Eating Disorder?

 BED is an eating disorder (ED) characterised by food binges in which a person experiences a loss of control over eating followed by intense feelings of distress, shame and guilt.
-Currently, BED is the second most prevalent ED after EDNOS (eating disorder not otherwise specified) and affects people of all ages, genders and ethnicities (1).
+Currently, BED is the second most prevalent type of ED after OSFED (Other Specified Feeding and Eating Disorder) and affects people of all ages, genders and ethnicities (1).

 According to the Diagnostic Statistical Manual for eating disorders (DSM-V) a person must meet the following criteria to be diagnosed with BED: